 Introduction

-The LWM2M Client uses the Information Reporting Interface to provide the capabilities for a LWM2M Server to subscribe to changes to the LWM2M Objects, LWM2M Object instances and the associated LWM2M Object’s resources.
+The LWM2M Server uses the Information Reporting Interface to provide the capabilities for a LWM2M Server to subscribe to changes to the LWM2M Objects, LWM2M Object instances and the associated LWM2M Object’s resources.
 Likewise the LWM2M Client uses the Information Reporting Interface to notify subscribed LWM2M Server’s when the LWM2M Object, LWM2M Object instance and/or LWM2M Object’s resources change and to cancel the subscription on LWM2M Objects, LWM2M Object instances and the associated LWM2M Object’s resources.

-The LWM2M Client uses the Device Management & Service Enablement Interface to set the notification criteria for a subscription.
+The LWM2M Server uses the Device Management & Service Enablement Interface to set the notification criteria for a subscription.

 The oneM2M Subscription capabilities permit subscription changes to an oneM2M resource’s attributes and its direct child resources.
 Likewise, the oneM2M Notification capabilities include a rich set of criteria for when a subscribed-to oneM2M resource is notified of a change.

-Editor’s note: Make this paragraph LWM2M Server centric.